chrislu2016/ChrisLu/_pages/about.md

   - Lu, H. (n.d.).
 Empowerment or Exploitation: A Network Ethnography of a Community of Tuwei Culture Content Creators in Douyin.
 Under second revision.
   - Lu, H. (n.d.).
 Can AI Match the Expertise of Financial Journalists in Writing News Commentary?
 An Online Experimental Analysis Based on the Heuristic-Systematic Model.
 Under third revision.
   - Lu, H. (n.d).
 The Role of News on the Confidence-Boosting Effect of Economic Policy Announcements: Empirical Quasi-Natural Experiment Evidence from China.
 Submitted to the *75th ICA*.
+  - Huang, P., Lu, H. (n.d).
+Digital Feminist Humor as a Weapon: A Sentiment and Topic Analysis of the Weibo Posts of the Fat Cat Event.
+Submitted to the *75th ICA*.

 Research Projects
 ======
+  - **University-Level Project** "The Analysis and Diagnostic Report of the Branding situation of Guoneng Energy Group Wuhai Energy (2024)" (2024.07 - 2024.08)
   - **Industry-Funded Project** "Research on the Social Incentives and Mechanisms of Intimate Relationships among Chinese College Students" (2023.10 - Present)
   - **University-Level Project** "Video Empowerment in Innovative International Communication of Traditional Culture" (2022.07 - Present)
-  - **University-Level Project** "The Analysis and Diagnostic Report of the Branding situation of Guoneng Energy Group Wuhai Energy (2024)" (2024.07 - 2024.08)
-  - **Major Social Science Project** "Emotional Public Opinion and Financial Crises Response Mechanisms" (2021.09 - 2022.10)
+  - **Social Science Project** "Emotional Public Opinion and Financial Crises Response Mechanisms" (2021.09 - 2022.10)
   - **University-Level Project** "Short-Form Video Consumption Among Gen Z" (2020.12 - 2022.05)

 Working Experience